 The dining room is at the back of the house and has large windows that look out over the yard.
 I made the curtain rods and dyed the curtains to match those in the living room.
 And you guessed it, we still need to paint trim.

 We finished installing the handrail on the deck just before it got really cold last fall.
 I did a pretty fancy diagonal pattern with the deck boards that I think turned out quite well.
 We have big plans for this back area (who knows when or if it will ever happen, but it never hurts to dream).
-We’d like to extend the upper deck, build a lower deck, and hopefully put in an above ground pool.
+In the spring of 2020 we extended the deck to meet with the above ground pool.

 The main living area is connected to all the bedrooms and bathrooms down the main hall.
 This is the most finished area in our house.
 I did this hall makeover as part of the spring one room challenge, where my whole plan was to install and paint all the trim and doors in the house.
 We did finish installing all the trim in the house, but I ran out of time and didn’t finish painting it.